ballerina-attic/ballerina-awslambda-deployment/README.md

 }
 ```

-The next step is to invoke the Amazon Rekognition service to examine the image for text, and if so, extract the text that is there in the image.
+The next step is to invoke the Amazon Rekognition service to examine the image for text, and if there is any, extract the text that is there in the image.
 Here, you can see how the Amazon Rekognition connector is initiazed with the user credentials and the optional Amazon region setting.

 ```ballerina
 import wso2/amazonrekn;